Thomas J. Cram

 Thomas Jefferson Cram (March 1, 1804 – December 20, 1883) was an American topographical engineer from New Hampshire who served in the United States Army Corps of Topographical Engineers from 1839 to 1863 and the United States Army Corps of Engineers from 1863 to 1869.

-He served as General Superintendent for harbor works on Lake Michigan and the construction of roads in Wisconsin Territory.
-He led surveys to determine the border of Michigan and Wisconsin Territory in the Upper Peninsula, to explore Oregon and Washington Territories, and to determine the feasibility of a water route to the Pacific through Central America.
-He served under General Zachary Taylor in the Army of Occupation during the Mexican American War and conducted coastal and river surveys in Texas.
+Cram served as general superintendent for harbor works on Lake Michigan and the construction of roads in Wisconsin Territory.
+He led surveys to determine the border of Michigan and Wisconsin Territory in the Upper Peninsula, to explore Oregon and Washington Territories, and to determine the feasibility of a water route to the Pacific Ocean through Central America.
+He served under Major General Zachary Taylor in the Army of Occupation during the Mexican-American War and conducted coastal and river surveys in Texas.

-He participated in the United States Lake Survey and led the survey section between Green Bay, Wisconsin and Chicago, Illinois.
-He conducted multiple river, canal and harbor improvement assessments including for the Fox and Wisconsin River in Wisconsin, the Ohio River in Louisville, Kentucky and the St. Louis, Missouri harbor on the Mississippi River.
+Cram participated in the United States Lake Survey and led the survey section between Green Bay, Wisconsin, and Chicago, Illinois.
+He conducted multiple river, canal, and harbor improvement assessments including for the Fox and Wisconsin Rivers in Wisconsin, the Ohio River in Louisville, Kentucky, and the harbor at St. Louis, Missouri, on the Mississippi River.
 He assisted the United States Coast Survey in New England from 1847 to 1855 and in North Carolina from 1858 to 1861.

-During the American Civil War, he was promoted to Lieutenant Colonel and Colonel and served as aide-de-camp to General John E. Wool.
+During the American Civil War (1861–1865), Cram was promoted to lieutenant colonel and colonel and served as aide-de-camp to Major General John E. Wool.

 Biography

 Cram was born in Acworth, New Hampshire.
-He graduated from the U.S. Military Academy in 1826 and taught mathematics and natural and experimental philosophy at the Academy from 1829 to 1836.
-He was commissioned a 2nd Lieutenant in the 4th U.S. Artillery.
-In 1835 he was promoted to 1st Lieutenant and resigned his commission in 1836.
+He graduated from the United States Military Academy in 1826 and taught mathematics and natural and experimental philosophy at the Academy from 1829 to 1836.
+He was commissioned a second lieutenant in the 4th U.S. Artillery Regiment.
+In 1835 he was promoted to first lieutenant, and he resigned his commission in 1836.